greenplum-db/gpdb/gpdb-doc/markdown/best_practices/analyze.html.md

 Setting `gp_autostats_mode` to `none` deactivates automatics statistics collection.

 For partitioned tables, automatic statistics collection is not triggered if data is inserted from the top-level parent table of a partitioned table.
 But automatic statistics collection *is* triggered if data is inserted directly in a leaf table \(where the data is stored\) of the partitioned table.

+Finally, you can use the `log_autostats` configuration parameter to enable the logging of automatic statistics collection operations.

 **Parent topic:** [System Monitoring and Maintenance](maintenance.html)